hyperverseglobalconsulting/concourse_demo/README.md

 `terraform output bastion_public_ip`

 - #### Accessing Key Pair
-Terraform script will create a key pair and save the private key as `mongodb-in-eks.pem` in the current directory.
+Terraform script will create a key pair and save the private key as `concourse-k8s.pem` in the current directory.
 Ensure you keep this key secure.

 ### 2. Accessing Concourse Web
 Access to the Concourse web interface is facilitated through the Class Load Balancer.
 Its URL is printed by the Ansible Notebook executed by the `terraform apply` command.